Luton GP Speciality Training (GPST)

 The Luton GP Speciality Training (GPST) is a structured programme which enables doctors to complete the required accreditation needed to become a General Practitioner.
 The three-year placement includes 18 months in hospital posts and a further 18 months in General Practice.

-The programme involves a variety of hospital posts including A&E, Medicine, Paediatrics, O&G, Psychiatry, Surgery and also innovative posts like Community Paediatrics, Community Psychiatry and Palliative Care.
-Most of the jobs are located at the Luton and Dunstable University Hospital with some jobs located at Bedford.
+The programme involves a variety of hospital posts including A&E, Medicine, Paediatrics, O&G, Psychiatry, Surgery and also innovative posts like Community Paediatrics and Community Psychiatry.
+Most of the jobs are located at the Luton and Dunstable University Hospital.

-We have five block sessions each year and a half-day teaching session held on alternate Tuesday mornings – the teaching topics run on a two-year basis and are selected by the Registrars.
-We also run two Communication Skills Workshops (similar to an OSCE) for our trainees each year.
+We have teaching sessions on Tuesdays – the teaching topics run on a two-year basis and are selected by the Registrars.
+We also run Communication Skills Workshops (similar to an OSCE) for our trainees each year.

-The Trainer’s Workshop is held on a monthly basis at the Blenheim Medical Center and all Trainers and Associate Trainers are invited to attend.
+The Trainer’s Workshop is held four times a year and all Trainers and Associate Trainers are invited to attend.